lemoineat/pg_fkpart/README.md

 pgfkpart.dispatch_index
 -----------------------

-pgfkpart.dispatch_index() function dispatches any new index (or a unique constraint) in the parent tables to the children tables.
+pgfkpart.dispatch_index() function dispatches any new index (or a unique/exclusion constraint) in the parent tables to the children tables.

     pgfkpart.dispatch_index(table_schema, table_name)